 The fair value of restricted share units (RSU) and performance share units (PSU) granted is determined based on the average of the closing price of the Company's common shares, as per the plan.
+Average price is used to give a fair assessment on vesting as the stock is thinly traded and is used to avoid single day volatility.
 The fair value of the cash amount payable is recognized as an expense with a corresponding increase in Accounts payable and accrued liabilities, over the period during which the RSU or PSU vests.
 The liability is remeasured at each reporting date and at settlement date based on the closing price of the Company's common shares on the TSX, as per the relevant plan.
-Changes in the liability are recognized in profit or loss.
+Changes in the liability are recognized as a Selling, general and administrative expense in profit or loss.
+RSUs granted in 2021 are equity settled and therefore valued based on the grant price during the grant date and not at the going market rate for the Company's common shares.